 Where we are at

-The period for lodging appeals on Decisions on submissions to the Proposed District Plan has closed.
-Sixteen appeals have lodged with the Environment Court relating to the decisions on the Proposed District Plan.
+Sixteen appeals have been lodged with the Environment Court relating to the decisions on the Proposed District Plan.
 The appeals can be viewed here.

 The Proposed District Plan – Appeals Version (January 2017) is available here.
 The provisions that are subject to an appeal are highlighted within the document and identified on the relevant Planning Maps